Some remarks on $h$-cobordisms between smooth 4-manifolds: Proof of Theorem and Corollary

 where $\mathrm{inc} \colon M \to \mathrm{C}_{\varphi}$ is the inclusion into the mapping cylinder as the domain.
 In our cases, Galvin showed that it is possible to realise each element of $H_1(M;\Z/2)$ as $\mathrm{cs}({\varphi})$, for some $\varphi$.
 For cases \eqref{case-i} and \eqref{case-ii}, apply \cite{Galvin-CS}*{Theorem~1.7}, using that the \emph{Casson--Sullivan realisability criterion} of \cite{Galvin-CS}*{Definition 4.11} is satisfied whenever $\mathrm{SK}_1(\pi)=0$, by \cite{Galvin-CS}*{Proposition~4.13}.
 For case \eqref{case-iii} we instead use \cite{Galvin-CS}*{Theorem~1.1}, which applies to smoothly pre-stabilised 4-manifolds.

-\begin{lemma} The given smooth structure on the first $M$, and some diffeomorphic smooth structure on the second $M$, extend to a smooth structure on $W$. \end{lemma}
+\begin{lemma} Let $M$ and $N$ be compact, smooth 4-manifolds with fundamental group $\pi$, and let $(W;M,N)$ be a topological $h$-cobordism.
+Suppose that either $\pi$ is finite and $\mathrm{SK}_1(\pi)=0$, or $N$ is smoothly pre-stabilised.
+Then the given smooth structure on $M$, and some smooth structure on~$N$ diffeomorphic to the given one, extend to a smooth structure on $W$. \end{lemma}

-\begin{proof} Start with the given smooth structure on $\partial W = M \cup_{\partial M} M$.
+\begin{proof} Start with the given smooth structure on $\partial W = M \cup_{\partial M} N$.
 The Kirby--Siebenmann obstruction to smoothing $W$ relative to its boundary is

-We claim that we can reparametrise the second $M$ by precomposing the embedding $M \to W$ with the inverse of a suitable homeomorphism ${\varphi} \colon M \to M$ to obtain an $h$-cobordism $W \colon M \leadsto M$ with a new smooth structure on its boundary, so that now the obstruction to smoothing $W$ relative to its boundary vanishes.
-Assuming this, since the dimension of $W$ is at least 5, high-dimensional smoothing theory~\cite[Essay IV]{Kirby-Siebenmann:1977-1} implies that this smooth structure on $M \cup_{\partial M} M$ extends to a smooth structure on $W$.
+We claim that we can reparametrise $N$ by precomposing the embedding $N \to W$ with the inverse of a suitable homeomorphism ${\varphi} \colon N \to N$, to obtain an $h$-cobordism $W \colon M \leadsto N$ with a new smooth structure on its boundary, so that now the obstruction to smoothing $W$ relative to its boundary vanishes.
+Assuming this, since the dimension of $W$ is at least $5$, high-dimensional smoothing theory~\cite[Essay IV]{Kirby-Siebenmann:1977-1} implies that this smooth structure on $M \cup_{\partial M} N$ extends to a smooth structure on $W$.
+In addition, the new smooth structure on $N$ arises by pulling back the original smooth structure along a homeomorphism, and so this homeomorphism provide the claimed diffeomorphism between the new and old smooth structures on $N$.

 We use the Casson--Sullivan realisation described before the lemma, together with a suitable additivity formula for the Kirby--Siebenmann invariant, to prove the claim.
-Reparametrising using the inverse of homeomorphism ${\varphi} \colon M \to M$ is equivalent to replacing $W$ with the union $W' \coloneq W \cup_M \mathrm{C}_{\varphi}$.
+Reparametrising using the inverse of the homeomorphism ${\varphi} \colon N \to N$ is equivalent to replacing $W$ with the union $W' \coloneq W \cup_N \mathrm{C}_{\varphi}$.
 Consider the following commutative diagram of maps of pairs:

 The maps $\kappa$ and $\lambda$ induce isomorphisms on cohomology by excision, and the maps $i$ and $j$ induce isomorphisms on cohomology because $W$ and $\mathrm{C}_{\varphi}$ are $h$-cobordisms.
 By naturality of the Kirby--Siebenman invariant we have that